 Slow cookers vary from one model to another therefore use the estimated cooking time as a guideline.
 I increased mine by 10 minutes.

-These brownies are rather lovely on their own but a scoop of ice-cream certainly makes them a little more indulgent!
+These Chocolate Raspberry Brownies are rather lovely on their own but a scoop of ice-cream certainly makes them a little more indulgent!

 - 1 cup granulated sugar